 Fruit Wood Twigs

-From Salvaged Waste Material to Useful Craft Supply
+From Waste Material to Valuable Craft Supply

 Fruit wood twigs to look for are apple, pear, plum, cherry or any other stone fruit, or even almond or other nut trees.

-The gnarled older branches that will be removed in a regular renewal pruning cycle are perfect for many crafts such as twig furniture, twig benches, fruit wood tool handles, twig handles for baskets or trugs, twig walking sticks, and any other similar project where hard wearing materials are required.
+The gnarled older branches that will be removed in a regular renewal pruning cycle are perfect for many crafts .

 The water sprouts can be used for bird cages, small garden fences or lattice, attaching to rebar to make a rustic archway, made into god’s eyes, dream catchers or even handles for paint brushes.
-Wherever you need straight strong twigs, these are the type to look for.

 If you live near an orchard, contact the owner and ask permission to salvage some of the wood pruned during the annual renewal cycle.